Gliding vertex on the horizontal bounding box for multi-oriented object detection: Proposed Method

 \subsection{Inference}

 During testing phase, for a given image, the forward pass generates a set of $(x, y, w, h, \alpha_1, \alpha_2, \alpha_3, \alpha_4, r)$ representing horizontal bounding boxes, four length ratios, and obliquity factors.
 For each candidate, if its obliquity factor $r$ is larger than a threshold $t_r$, indicating that the underlying object is nearly horizontal, we select the horizontal bounding box $(x, y, w, h)$ as the final detection.
 Otherwise, we select the oriented one given by $(x, y, w, h, \alpha_1, \alpha_2, \alpha_3, \alpha_4)$.
-An oriented non-maximum suppression (NMS) is also performed.
+The non-maximum suppression (NMS) process is also performed.
+Specifically, we first adopt the efficient horizontal NMS (with 0.5 IoU threshold) to get rid of some candidate proposals, followed by an oriented NMS (with 0.1 IoU threshold) on the significantly reduced number of candidate proposals.